-Society chief executive Mark Fitzpatrick said the community had lost a loyal and selfless “gentleman” who had helped hundreds of people during his amazing life.
+Society chief executive Mark Fitzpatrick said the community had lost a selfless “gentleman” who had helped hundreds of people during his amazing life.

 “Tom was a loving, giving man who had a cheeky, brilliant and extremely funny sense of humour that made us all laugh and enjoy his company.
-There are not many people we have come across who touch our spirit in such a beautiful way as Tom did.
+There are not many people who we have come across that touch our spirit in such a beautiful way as Tom did.

 “A homeless service named in Tom’s honour is to be officially opened in August and we wish that he could have seen this project come to fruition, but we know his wife Shirley and his family will be proud to be part of the this significant occasion.